First Alert Weather

 What exactly is First Alert Weather?

-First Alert Weather is a commitment from the News 4 First Alert Weather Team to keep you informed 24/7 on-air, online and on mobile about changing weather conditions that affect you and your family.
+First Alert Weather is a commitment from First Alert 4 to keep you informed 24/7 on-air, online and on mobile about changing weather conditions that affect you and your family.
 In addition to providing the most updated forecasts and current conditions in our regularly scheduled newscasts and on KMOV.com and the KMOV news app, the First Alert Weather Team will issue a “First Alert Weather Day” to give you advance notice when we see conditions that could be dangerous or impactful for the St. Louis region.

 What exactly is a First Alert Weather Day?